google/clusterfuzz/docs/setting-up-fuzzing/libfuzzer_and_afl.md

 seed corpus.

 ## Dictionaries
 ClusterFuzz supports using [libFuzzer/AFL Dictionaries].
+A dictionary is a list of tokens that AFL or libFuzzer can insert during fuzzing.
 For a given fuzz target, ClusterFuzz will use a file as a dictionary if:

 * It is in the same directory in the build as the fuzz target.